MatthewLeeWilcox/CatapultPy/README.md

 ```
 ofGetParams(token)
 ```
-Return a Pandas Dataframe of all paramaters
+Return a Pandas Dataframe of all paramaters.

 ### Activity based Functions